keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 How do we know that `Option`, `Either`, and `List`'s `Monad` instances are well-behaved as monads?
 Like functors, [monads are formally defined][] in the higher math of [category theory][] and expected to conform to a set of laws.

-There are three monad laws, which must hold for all monads in addition to the applicative and functor laws.
+There are **three monad laws**, which must hold for all monads in addition to the applicative and functor laws.

 1. **Preservation of left identity**: Kleisli composition of `pure()` with a function of form `f: A => F[B]` applied to an unlifted argument `a: A` is the same as applying the unlifted argument directly to `f: A => F[B]`.
 2. **Preservation of right identity**: Kleisli composition of a function of form `f: A => F[B]` with `pure()` applied to an unlifted argument `a: A` is the same as applying the unlifted argument directly to `f: A => F[B]`.